 Leadership Lessons From My Personal Trainer

 Before returning home to the NYC area in mid-August this year, from a 12 month project in Southern California, I worked with a fabulous personal trainer in Carlsbad [Shout out to Denise at FitMonkeys].
-To be completely honest, I was not really excited about the training process but I knew that to be the best I could be physically [and to keep pace with my seven and ten year old boys] – and how beneficial it is for mental clarity – I needed to make the financial investment and the time investment and commit to focusing on me three times a week for 55 minutes.
+To be completely honest, I was not really excited about the training process but I knew that to be the best I could be – and how beneficial it is for mental clarity – I needed to make the financial investment and the time investment and commit to focusing on me three times a week for 55 minutes.

 Great leaders are frequently pretty easy to spot.
 You encounter them in the office, they seem to stand out even in large groups.
 Sometimes – however – they can pop up in unexpected places.
 They are people who others want to follow and learn from – especially when it comes to the softer, quieter skills.
 More than utilizing abstract or pedantic business books or videos, witnessing and learning from real-life experience and interactions – a living and organic leadership lesson is immeasurably more valuable and easier to digest, from my perspective.

 After almost every personal training session I could easily – without effort – draw direct correlations of Denise’s behaviors and personality to truly phenomenal leadership qualities – things that I understood and connected with and things that I really admired – some that are even leadership opportunities for me.